Lobanokivan11/sailfishos-uithemer/docs/custom-build.md

 - *theme* is the name of the theme as in the package (e.g. *ibm-plex*).
 - *fontweight* the main font weight used throughout the UI (e.g. *Light*).

-### Enable the autoupdate service
+### Enable the auto-update service

-The autoupdate service refreshes the current icon theme.
+The auto-update service refreshes the current icon theme.
 The options are:

 #### 30 minutes